ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Operator Requirements

-The following are the operator requirements for the SIMAP (note that some of them are supported by default by {{!RFC8345}}):
+The following are the operators' requirements for the SIMAP.
+Note that some of these requirements are supported by default by {{!RFC8345}}):

 REQ-BASIC-MODEL-SUPPORT: